benjypng/logseq-tweet-plugin/README.md

 # Important Notes

 - All blank blocks in a Tweet thread will be ignored when sending the tweet (see demo above).
 There will be a popup indicating so, but the tweet will still get sent.
-- Will be looking to add abiility to schedule tweets and upload images when I have the time (I hope).
+- Will be looking to add abiility to schedule tweets when I have the time (I hope).
+- Uploading videos and images are however not possible afaik as the plugin sandbox does not allow retrieval of assets saved into Logseq as an "attachment".
+However, will look into supporting including linked videos and images through URLs to them.

 # Credits